angular/angular/aio/content/tutorial/toh-pt4.md

 to inject it into the `HeroesComponent` constructor.

 Services are a great way to share information among classes that _don't know each other_.
-You'll create a `MessageService` and inject it in two places:
+You'll create a `MessageService` and inject it in two places.

-1. in `HeroService` which uses the service to send a message
+1. Inject in HeroService, which uses the service to send a message.
-2. in `MessagesComponent` which displays that message
+2. Inject in MessagesComponent, which displays that message, and also displays the ID when the user clicks a hero.

 ## Create the `HeroService`